Orange Bowl 2018: Individual Matchups to Watch in Alabama vs. Oklahoma

 Alabama Quarterback Tua Tagovailoa vs. Oklahoma Secondary

-While this is not an individual matchup, it is important to highlight Tagovailoa and the potential damage he could do to the entirety of Oklahoma’s defense.
+While this is not an individual matchup, it is important to highlight Tagovailoa and the damage he could do to Oklahoma's defense.

-His matchup is not with one single player, but with the whole defense—more specifically the secondary.
-Oklahoma has one of the weaker defenses in college football, ranking at 108 as a total defense, according to ncaa.com.
-The Sooners allow 448.1 yards per game, which is dangerous against any team, but could prove to be fatal against No. 1 Alabama.
+His matchup is not with one single player but with the whole defense—more specifically the secondary.
+Oklahoma has one of the weaker defenses in college football, ranking at 108 as a total defense, according to NCAA.com.
+The Sooners allow 448.1 yards per game, which is dangerous against any team but could prove to be fatal against No. 1 Alabama.

 Tagovailoa has thrown for 3,353 yards—with a long of 81 yards—and 37 touchdowns on only four interceptions.
 The sophomore, like Murray, has the ability to run as well, with 190 rushing yards and five touchdowns.

 While Alabama has key defensive players to stop the force that is Murray, Oklahoma may not be able to do the same to Tagovailoa.
-The Sooners have given up more than 40 points in five different games this year.
+The Sooners have given up more than 40 points in five games this year.
 Most notably, they had trouble stopping West Virginia—led by the equally dynamic Will Grier—and allowed the Mountaineers 56 points.

 Although Oklahoma has linebackers and corner backs to help with wideouts and running backs, the safeties and defensive ends are going to struggle to contain Tagovailoa.

 USA TODAY Sports @usatodaysports